-It’s fun to learn about food with kids.
-Read stories about baking, cooking, eating and giving food.
-Here are 14 children’s books about food to read aloud.
+It’s fun to read stories about baking, cooking, eating and giving food.
+Here are children’s books about food to read aloud with your child.

 Children’s books about food

 This is why I love reading children’s books about food and following it up in the kitchen.
 Many of our food adventures began by reading a children’s book about it (for instance, cooking fry bread or bibimbap).

 We’ve also incorporated the activity in the book in real life.
 One of our books described a picnic, complete with sandwiches, grapes, lemonade, and cookies.
 We then recreated the menu—complete with the picnic—with our kids.

 Below are some favorite children’s books about food.
 They’ll help your little ones get excited about cooking, baking, and of course, eating:

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.